gabrielkrieshok/digital-development-guide/docs/basics/doing-tech4good.md

 #### 5. Use Principles Where Available

 I’m a fan of checklists in Tech4Good.
-They can be great reminders, and helpful building blocks with teams to ensure a common vocabulary.
-One of the better launching pads for checklists in Tech4Good to come along recently are the Digital Principles of Development (digitalprinciples.org) from the Digital Impact Alliance.
+They can be great reminders, and helpful building blocks with teams to ensure a common vocabulary.One of the better launching pads for checklists in Tech4Good to come along recently are the Digital Principles of Development (digitalprinciples.org) from the Digital Impact Alliance.
 While the nine principles themselves are fairly straightforward, the resources, organizations, and case studies that they point to are invaluable as a starting point and a great checkpoint to refer back to:

 - Design with the user
 - Understand the existing ecosystem